 (6) policy placed All employees designated as a notary public for the Authority shall sign a copy of this acknowledging that they understand and agree to the terms of this policy.
 A copy will be in their personnel file. ded by Resolution No. 2018-0106 dated October 4, 2018.] sed by Resolution No. 2002-02 dated September 20, 2002.]

 SECTION 8.63 - PRIVACY OF PERSONAL INFORMATION

-PURPOSE: To establish a policy statement of the San Diego County Regional Airport information ("PI") to the extent practicable.
+PURPOSE: To assure the prudent and reasonable protection of personal information ("PI") by the San Diego County Regional Airport Authority ("Authority") to the extent practicable.